 Section 9.
-Leave for Attendance at Professional Conferences
+Leave for Attendance at Professional Conferences or to Conduct Professional Study

-- A. Employees in this unit may request three (3) working days leave with pay each fiscal year for attendance at professional conferences subject to the following conditions: - 1.
-A request is made in advance on the Department Request to Attend a Conference form. - 2.
-The conference is job related. - 3.
-The employee pays all costs connected with the conference attendance, including registration, meals, transportation and/or lodging, if any. - 4.
+- A. Employees may request five (5) working days leave with pay each fiscal year for attendance at professional conferences, or to conduct professional study (which may include home or web-based study), subject to the following conditions: - 1.
+A request is made in advance on the Request to Attend a Conference Form or Request to Conduct Professional Study Form. - 2.
+The conference or professional study is job related and qualifies for Continuing Education Unit (CEU) credits if the incumbent's position requires certification or if the incumbent is a registered nurse.

+- 3. The employee pays all costs connected with the conference attendance or professional study, including registration, meals, transportation and/or lodging, if any. - 4.
 The conference or professional study is located in the United States. - 5.
-The employee agrees to provide within two (2) weeks following the conference a comprehensive report on the event through channels to the Department Director with a copy to the Staff Development liaison (to include conference materials, handouts, etc.). - 6.
-The employee's workload is current and his or her performance "meets" or "exceeds" performance objectives. - B. Attendance at conferences by eligible members of this Unit shall be scheduled throughout the fiscal year to avoid concentration of absences at the same time in the department or in the assigned unit. - C. Multiple requests to attend the same conference or conferences scheduled at the same time will be considered based upon availability of adequate caseload coverage in the applicable units, past record of conference attendance, and applicability of the conference to the specific work assignment of the employee. - D. Requests may be made for more than three (3) days leave for attendance at a professional conference in any one (1) year under this provision; however, approval shall be at the discretion of the department. - E. Attendance at conferences outside of the United States will require approval of a department head.
+The employee agrees to provide within two (2) weeks following the conference a comprehensive report on the event through channels to the department director with a copy to the Staff Development liaison (to include conference materials, handouts, etc.) and in the case of professional study, appropriate certification of CEU credits. - 6.
+The employee's workload is current and his or her performance "meets" or "exceeds" performance expectations. - B. Attendance at conferences or requests to conduct professional study by eligible members of this Unit shall be scheduled throughout the fiscal year to avoid concentration of absences at the same time in the department or in the assigned unit. - C. Multiple requests to attend the same conference or conferences scheduled at the same time will be considered based upon availability of adequate caseload coverage in the applicable units, past record of conference attendance, and applicability of the conference to the specific work assignment of the employee. - D. Requests may be made for more than five (5) days Leave for attendance at a professional conference or to conduct professional study in any one (1) year under this provision; however, approval shall be at the discretion of the department. - E. Attendance at conferences outside of the United States will require approval of a department head.